Estimated reading time: 7 minutes

 Simply being nice to other people can have a significant impact on the work culture.

-Many people are dealing with life’s challenges making it so important for us to be nice to each other.
+Many people are dealing with life’s challenges making it so important for us to be kind to each other.

 We spend a good portion of our lives with co-workers so let’s just be nice!